 I am glad you asked because I think this spicy lime vinaigrette is one of those recipes that you can use over and over.
 Here are a few suggestions:

 - Southwest or Mexican Cuisine Inspired Salads: I sometimes use some of my basic salad recipes and instead of using the salad dressing listed in the recipe I use this one.
 This dressing takes basic corn and bean salads to the next level.
-A few of my favorite ones are Black Bean Quinoa Salad, Five Bean Salad, Black Bean Corn Salad, Mexican Corn Salad, Southwest Quinoa Salad, and Texas Caviar Salad.
+A few of my favorite ones are Black Bean Quinoa Salad, Five Bean Salad, Black Bean Corn Salad, Mexican Corn Salad, Southwest Quinoa Salad, Mango and Avocado Salad, and Texas Caviar Salad.

-- Simple Green Salads: If you are a lover of simple green salads, simply dress fresh salads greens with this chili lime salad dressing for a delicious side dish.
+- Simple Green Salads: If you are a lover of simple green salads, even if it is a simple green salad with spring mix, you can easily dress those fresh salad greens with this chili lime salad dressing for a delicious side dish.

 - Use it to marinate chicken: Simply make a batch and use it to marinate the chicken in it.